The countdown to Tax Day has begun. Here are some steps you can take as the deadline approaches.

 Using a credit card, taking out a loan or paying the IRS in installments are among the other options—each with its own pros and cons.
 Be sure to think ahead about which payment method may work best for you.

-If you’re one of the 73.2% of tax filers who received a refund in 2019,5 you may be looking forward to another one in 2020.
-Instead of splurging it all outright, you may want to consider how to use it to support your long-term financial well-being, for example by:
+If you’re among the three-quarters of tax filers who typically receive a refund,5 you may be looking forward to another one in 2021.
+Instead of spending it all outright, you may want to consider how to use it to support your long-term financial well-being, for example by:

 - Reducing your debt burden: If you’re paying high interest charges on a credit card balance or a consumer loan, it can be difficult to save for longer-term financial goals.
 Consider using your tax refund to help service your balances with the highest interest charges while paying the minimum on lower-rate debt.

-- Preparing for the unexpected: A 2019 Bankrate survey found that only 40% of Americans would be able to cover a $1,000 emergency from their savings.6 Consider using your refund to start, or shore up, an emergency fund, with the aim of having at least three to six months of living expenses set aside for a rainy day.
+- Preparing for the unexpected: A 2020 Bankrate survey found that only about four in 10 Americans would be able to cover a $1,000 emergency from their savings.6 Consider using your refund to start, or shore up, an emergency fund, with the aim of having at least three to six months of living expenses set aside for a rainy day.

 When it comes to taxes, a little preparation can help you save time and money.
 Get a jump start on moves you can make today to make tax season as painless as possible.